 We seek to reduce the loss of birds, particularly threatened, endangered, and other protected species, by:

-Although offshore wind power is not yet operational in the U.S., an analogous set of siting, operating, and compensatory measures need to be developed to make it Bird-Smart.
+An analogous set of siting, operating, and compensatory measures need to be developed to make it Bird-Smart.

 The most critical component of Bird-Smart Wind Energy is proper siting.
 Wind energy projects should not be placed in sensitive areas for birds, including key migratory routes and stopover sites; breeding and nesting sites; areas where large numbers of birds congregate for feeding; or in sensitive habits, such as wetlands.